-The Entrepreneurship in the Population (EPOP) Survey is a new publicly available resource for understanding the scope of entrepreneurial activities across the United States.
-The EPOP Survey includes a variety of measures of entrepreneurial behavior at a local level, providing policymakers and researchers with new information on the experiences and perceptions of entrepreneurs in their local community.
+The Entrepreneurship in the Population (EPOP) Survey is a publicly available resource for understanding the scope of entrepreneurial activities across the United States.
+The EPOP Survey includes a variety of measures of entrepreneurial activity providing policymakers and researchers with current information about the experiences and perceptions of entrepreneurs across the nation.
+The results support estimation at the state and major metropolitan area level.

-The EPOP Survey uses a nationally representative sample to measure current and former business ownership, whether individuals are currently taking or have in the past taken steps towards starting a business, the extent to which individuals engage in freelance work, and engagement with the “gig economy.”
-In addition to providing a characteristic profile of the individuals involved in these various entrepreneurial activities across the U.S., the survey also serves as a resource for understanding the behaviors, challenges, and resources available to individuals during the entrepreneurial process.
+The EPOP Survey uses a nationally representative sample to measure current and former business ownership, whether individuals are currently taking or have in the past taken steps towards starting a business, the extent to which individuals engage in freelance work or participate in the “gig economy.”
+In addition to providing a characteristic profile of the individuals involved in these various entrepreneurial activities across the U.S., the survey serves as a resource for understanding the motivations, actions, and challenges faced by individuals during the entrepreneurial process and the resources available to them.

-The EPOP Survey allows individuals to qualify for multiple categorizations of entrepreneurship (e.g., Current Entrepreneur and Former Freelancer).
-Each category is derived independently and accommodates complex work situations individuals may have.
-The EPOP Survey begins by capturing employment history and screening for entrepreneurial activity, the survey classifies individuals into an entrepreneurship category for follow-up questions.
-For individuals that qualify for more than one entrepreneurship category, the following priority order is applied to assign a single category for follow-up questions and limit respondent burden:
+The EPOP Survey allows individuals to qualify for multiple categorizations of entrepreneurship (e.g., one might currently own a business after being a former freelancer, or another might be planning for a business while being a gig worker).
+Each entrepreneurship category is derived independently and accommodates the complex work situations individuals may have.
+The EPOP Survey begins by capturing employment history and screening for entrepreneurial activity.
+The survey classifies individuals into an entrepreneurship category for follow-up questions; for individuals who qualify for more than one entrepreneurship category, the following priority order is applied to assign a single category for follow-up questions to limit respondent burden:

 The follow-up questions are structured so each entrepreneurship category receives similar questions worded in comparable ways to foster more robust analysis across the categorical assignments.

-The EPOP Survey also captures incidence of gig work and asks if the primary or secondary job is gig work and an additional question is asked about any other gig work beyond the primary or secondary jobs to ensure all gig work activities are reported.
-Given the potential for lack of clarity in what counts as gig work, the survey includes a definition of gig work in the main text of the question:
+The EPOP Survey also captures incidence of gig work and asks if the primary or secondary job is gig work.
+An additional question is asked about any other gig work beyond the primary or secondary jobs to ensure all gig work activities are reported.
+Given the potential for lack of clarity in what counts as gig work, the survey includes the following definition in the main text of the survey question:

 “Some people earn money through short, paid tasks or jobs online or in-person that are conducted through companies that coordinate payment for the service.
 This is sometimes referred to as ‘gig work.’”